BinaryAnalysisPlatform/bap/README.md

 bap /bin/echo --pass=jmp
 ```

 Let's briefly go through the code.
 The `counter` object is a visitor that has the state consisting of a pair of counters.
 The first counter keeps track of the number of jmp terms, and the second counter is incremented every time we enter any term.
 The `main` function just runs the counter and prints the output.
 We declare our extension use the [Extension.declare][extension-declare] function from the [Bap_main][bap-main] library.
-An extension is a just a function that receieves the context (which could be used to obtain configuration parameters).
-In this function we register our `main` function as a pass using the `Project.register_pass` function.
+An extension is just a function that receives the context (which could be used to obtain configuration parameters).
+In this function, we register our `main` function as a pass using the `Project.register_pass` function.

 ## Interactive REPL

 BAP also ships an interactive toplevel utility `baptop`.
 This is a shell-like utility that interactively evaluates OCaml expressions and prints their values.
-It will load BAP libraries and initalize all plugins for you, so you can iteractively explore the vast word of BAP.
-The `baptop` utility can also serve as non-interactive interpreter, so that you can run you OCaml scripts, e.g., `baptop myscript.ml` or you can even specify it using sha-bang at the top of your file, e.g., `#!/usr/bin/env baptop`.
+It will load BAP libraries and initialize all plugins for you, so you can interactively explore the vast world of BAP.
+The `baptop` utility can also serve as a non-interactive interpreter, so that you can run your OCaml scripts, e.g., `baptop myscript.ml` or you can even specify it using sha-bang at the top of your file, e.g., `#!/usr/bin/env baptop`.
 We built `baptop` using UTop, but you can easily use any other OCaml toplevel, including `ocaml` itself, just load the `bap.top` library, e.g., for vanilla `ocaml` toplevel use the following directives

 ```ocaml
 #use "topfind";;